 Through support of its non-profit Foundation, Friends of the Fair, the Fairgrounds has the only museum dedicated to the broad Fresno County history – The Fresno County Historical Museum, which has welcomed guests since opening in 2015.
 Additionally, there is a separate museum dedicated to the history of the Fair – The Big Fresno Fair Museum, which opened in 2012.
 These museums are products of the Fair’s belief in its role to preserve and protect the history of its Fair and its community.

 A Leader in the Industry

 The Big Fresno Fair is one of the few fairs to receive four Merrill Awards, which is the top honor given in the fair industry which recognizes fair programs that demonstrate outstanding vision, leadership, and excellence, bestowed by the Western Fairs Association (WFA).
-The Fair won all four of these Merrill Awards under the current leadership team of John C. Alkire, CEO; Stacy Rianda, Deputy Manager II; and Lauri King, Deputy Manager II.
+The Fair won all four of these Merrill Awards under its revered leadership team of John C. Alkire, former CEO (2004 - 2020) and current CEO of Friends of the Big Fresno Fair; Stacy Rianda, Deputy Manager II; and Lauri King, Deputy Manager II.